Best Investment & Stock Research Apps

 International markets and advanced multi-asset trading

 Interactive Brokers is the go-to platform for serious traders and investors who need access to global markets.
-It supports trading in stocks, options, futures, forex, and bonds across 150+ markets in 33 countries.
-The Trader Workstation desktop app is powerful but complex, while the IBKR Mobile and GlobalTrader apps offer simplified experiences.
-Margin rates are among the lowest in the industry.
+It supports trading in stocks, options, futures, forex, and bonds across 150+ markets in 33 countries, with fractional shares and automated investing available alongside more advanced instruments.
+The Trader Workstation desktop app is powerful but complex, while the IBKR Mobile and GlobalTrader apps offer simplified experiences for investors who don't need the full desktop toolkit.
+Margin rates are among the lowest in the industry, and commissions run as low as $0 for US stocks depending on your plan.
+The tradeoffs are complexity-related: Trader Workstation has a genuinely steep learning curve even for experienced investors, and the overall account interface can feel overwhelming for beginners who just want simple buy-and-hold access rather than a full multi-asset trading suite.

 Pros